Environment | Value natural resources

 Working with JATMA (Japan)

-Collaboration with the USTMA (Americas)
+Collaboration with the USTMA (United States)

-Since its launch in 1990, the USTMA has worked together with various state agencies, the U.S. Environmental Protection Agency (EPA) and the industry to reduce scrap tire stockpiles and implement regulations that foster sustainable used tire markets.
+Since its launch in 1990, USTMA has worked together with various state agencies, the U.S. Environmental Protection Agency (EPA) and the tire industry to reduce scrap tire stockpiles and implement regulations that foster sustainable used tire markets.
 The association also offers technical information on end-of-life tire management and hosts used tire conferences for regulators, recyclers, industry and other stakeholders.

 USTMA | End-of-Life Tire Management